 Shane Perry, APR, has been teaching off and on with the Department of Communication and Journalism since 2006.
 Shane has been an Accredited Public Relations professional (APR) since 2015 with more than a decade of providing public relations and digital communication services in the healthcare, military, and information technology industries.
 Shane works full-time as the Digital Content Strategist for Northern Light Health which oversees search engine optimization efforts, user experience, and stakeholder communications.
 Shane is also a board member of the Maine Public Relations Council and serves as the Accreditation Chair.
 He currently teaches Public Relations (CMJ 367) at UMaine as well as teaching Social Media Marketing and Digital Marketing at Husson University during the Spring semester.
 Shane earned his MA in Communication from UMaine in 2010 and BA in Media Studies from the University of Southern Maine in 2005.

 Kendra Rand has been an instructor in the Department of Communication and Journalism since 2015.
-She teaches public speaking and interpersonal communication.
-Kendra is an active alum of the University of Maine Diversity Leadership Institute and board member and outreach chair for Island Housing Trust on Mount Desert Island.
+She teaches public speaking, interpersonal communication, and small group communication.
+Kendra is an active alum of the University of Maine Diversity Leadership Institute and serves on the board of Island Housing Trust on Mount Desert Island.